Upgrading Storage Gateway

 Extract the files from the downloaded

-This command extracts the files in the tar ball to a subdirectory named
+This command extracts the file's contents to a subdirectory named

 Change directory to